What’s Changed with Airtel Axis Bank Credit Card after Devaluation?

 These are the major consequences for cardholders, and the big question is whether the Airtel Axis Bank Credit Card is still worth keeping for many users, including students, families, and those who previously relied on its easy cashback and lounge access without high spending.

-• “Bill-only” users: Many users who used the card only for payment of Airtel bills or utilities, without much general spending, previously benefited from easy cashback.
+- “Bill-only” users: Many users who used the card only for payment of Airtel bills or utilities, without much general spending, previously benefited from easy cashback.
 Now, with the new rules, these users will see a sharp fall in rewards, often earning zero cashback unless they meet new base spending requirements.
+So, you should look for other best cards for utility bill payments.

 Ultimately, whether the card is worth keeping depends on your payment habits and if you can meet the new spending thresholds to unlock meaningful benefits.